Online Inquiry Form

-It is the policy of Union Institute & University (UI&U) to ensure that students have recourse to due process with regard to situations and decisions with which they disagree or where they believe they have been unfairly treated.
-Union Institute & University is committed to consistent and fair consideration of student complaints and appeals through processes that ensure that all involved parties in a dispute are given due consideration.
+It is the policy of Union Institute & University to ensure that students have recourse to due process with regard to situations and decisions with which they disagree or where they believe they have been unfairly treated.
+Union Institute & University is committed to consistent and fair consideration of student complaints and appeals through processes that ensure that all parties involved in a dispute are given due consideration.

-Appeal - If a student is dissatisfied with attempts to resolve her or his complaint informally, the student may file a formal appeal.
+Dissatisfied with attempts to resolve her/his complaint informally, the student may file a formal appeal.
 A formal appeal may be instituted for any administrative or academic issue or decision not specifically excluded from this policy.
 All formal appeals must be submitted to the vice president for academic affairs (VPAA).

-Involved Parties/Parties The complainant and the person or persons against whom a complaint or appeal has been made.
+The complainant and the person or persons against whom a complaint or appeal has been made.

-Resolution The outcome of a complaint or formal appeal.
+The outcome of a complaint or formal appeal.

 A record of every student complaint will be maintained in the applicable department or program office.
-Records of student complaints and appeals related to academic issues may also be placed in the student’s academic record, and they may become part of the student’s academic record.
-In addition, by federal regulation, records of official student complaints must be maintained in the Office of the President.
-At UI&U it has been determined that only student appeals submitted to the VPAA (i.e. appeals that reach the institutional level of the process) will be considered to be official complaints.
+Records of student complaints and appeals related to academic issues may also be placed in the student’s academic record.
+By federal regulation, records of official student complaints must also be maintained in the President’s Office.
+At UI&U, it has been determined that only student appeals submitted to the VPAA (i.e. appeals that reach the institutional level of the process) will be considered as official complaints.

-UI&U will maintain confidentiality of student complaints and appeals, within the guidelines of the Family Educational Rights and Privacy Act (FERPA).
+UI&U will maintain confidentiality of student complaints and appeals within the guidelines of the Family Educational Rights and Privacy Act (FERPA).
 Only the involved party/parties and university representatives involved in the review and resolution of a complaint or appeal will have access to information related to an ongoing complaint or appeal.
 Once the complaint or appeal has been resolved, this information will be placed in the student’s file.

 UI&U expects that every complaint should begin with a sincere attempt at an informal resolution.
 It is expected that most conflicts will be resolved informally.
 A formal appeal will not be considered unless such an attempt has been made.
 Students are advised to retain all documentation related to informal complaints and formal appeals.
 Documentation may include letters, emails, faxed messages, and notes of telephone conversations.

 If the complaint is about an academic issue and the program has an academic appeals policy and procedure, the dean or director will invoke that policy, supplanting this policy’s departmental/program level procedure.
 If there is no program-level academic appeals policy and procedure, then the dean or director will follow the procedure outlined herein.

 The student’s appeal must be in the form of a letter, clearly marked “Formal Appeal,” and it must be dated and signed by the student.
-An appeal may not be submitted as an email, but the signed document may, however, be submitted as an email attachment.
+An appeal may not be submitted as an email, but the signed document may be submitted as an email attachment.
 Students choosing to submit appeal documents as email attachments should insert “Formal Appeal” in the email subject line.

 Upon receipt of the appeal, the VPAA will notify the dean or director responsible for the initial review of the student’s complaint, and will conduct a brief review of the materials provided by the student and the dean or director.
 The VPAA will then constitute a Grievance Review Committee (GRC).
 The preliminary review and formation of the GRC will typically be concluded within 20 working days of receipt of the initial appeal; the VPAA will notify the student if the initial review will take longer than 20 days.
 At the conclusion of the preliminary review, the VPAA may refuse to accept the appeal.
 If an appeal is not accepted, the VPAA will notify the student, in writing, citing the reasons for the decision.
 An appeal may be refused for a number of reasons, including, but not limited to, the following: